 The injury is caused by a compressive force with rotation.
 This happens often in sport with a jump or squat and then a twist of the knee.
 For example, soccer and basketball.

-During weight bearing there is more pressure on the inside of your knee and therefore the medial meniscus is more commonly torn then the lateral.
+During weight-bearing there is more pressure on the inside of your knee and therefore the medial meniscus is more commonly torn than the lateral.

-In a more extensive knee injury it is possible to get a “terrible traid” injury.
+In a more extensive knee injury, it is possible to get a “terrible triad” injury.
 This is from a force to the lateral side of the knee while the foot was planted on the ground.

-This injury involves the medical meniscus as well as the anterior cruciate ligament and medial collator ligament of the knee.
+This injury involves the medial meniscus as well as the anterior cruciate ligament and medial collator ligament of the knee.